VoiNetwork/learn-more/docs/governance/governance/council.md

 * **Seat Functions and Roles**: Candidates must possess the necessary experience and background to fill one of Voi’s council seats.
-* **Personal Staking Requirement**: Candidates must have staked $10,000 worth of Voi at the time of submitting their application for candidacy and keep this staked for the duration of their term.
 * **Reputation and Conduct**: Candidates must be in good standing within the community with no history of violating the Voi Network’s Code of Conduct.
 * **Verification and Transparency**: Candidates must undergo a verification process to confirm their identity and active participation in the network.